-- 1. Connect the hardtop canvas latches to the camel backs sewn into the canvas on both the port and starboard forward ends of the hardtop.
-See A. - 2.
-Note that the carbon fiber poles are designed to be collapsable.
-To install open the poles to the fully extended position. - 3.
-Install each of the poles in the forward sewn in rings at the forward canvas corners.
-Once the poles are inserted into the ring retainers check that they are positioned firmly.
-See B. - 4.
-Raise each pole and insert the bottom end into the deck mounted stanchion.
-Note that the poles are normally in a bent position when installed which will assist additionally in holding the retaining ring at the top of each pole.
-See C. - 5.
-Latch the collapsable support that extends across the sunshade canvas.
-This support adds stability to the sjunshade and holds its shape while positioned.
-See the photo on the previous page.
+1. Connect the hardtop canvas latches to the camel backs sewn into the canvas on both the port and starboard forward end of the hardtop.
+2. Note that the carbon fiber poles are designed to be collapsable.
+To install open the poles to the fully extended position.

+3. Install each of the poles in the forward grommet holes in the canvas.
+Note that each grommet includes a canvas mounted metal retaining ring.
+Once the poles are inserted into the grommet ensure the retaing ring is in the pole recess at the pole top.

+4. Raise each pole and insert the bottom end into the deck mounted stanchion.
+Note that the poles are normally in a bent position when installed which assists in holding the retaining ring in the pole recess.

-- 5. Once the poles are positioned in the deck stanchions connect the port and starboard middle straps to the deck mounted camel backs and tighten each strap as needed.
-See D. - 6.
-If installed use a similar installation procedure with the stern sunshade. - 7.
-Store system components in a dry bilge location when not in use.
+5. Once the poles are positioned in the deck stanchions connect the port and starboard middle straps to the deck mounted camel backs and tighten

+6. If installed use a similar installation procedure with the stern sunshade.

+7. Store system components in a dry bilge location when not in use.